-If you need OKRs for an entire administration, you need to look at two things:
+If you need an OKR for someone who manages an office from day to day, like an office administration, you need to look at two things:

-- What is the goals for the office (team goals)?
+- What are the goals for the office (team goals)?

 - What are the individual goals that people do, to achieve the team goals?